 After the opening remarks by Mr. Osamu Nagayama, President of Bioindustry Association of Japan, on behalf of the organizers, there were three keynote speeches in English by Mr. Hideki Makihara, Vice Minister of Economy, Trade and Industry, Mr. Yasuhiro Suzuki, Director of Medical Technology, Ministry of Health, Labor and Welfare, Mr. Yuji Kuroiwa, Governor of Kanagawa Prefecture, and Ms. Fumiko Hayashi, Mayor of Yokohama City, followed by congratulatory speeches in English.

-The Pharmaceutical Cooperative Association of Japan (PPCJ) seminar at BioJapan 2019 was held on October 10 (10:00-11:30), the second day of the event, under the theme of the importance of Public Private Partnerships (PPP) and collaborative research in non-competitive areas in drug discovery.
+The JPMA seminar at BioJapan 2019 was held on October 10 (10:00-11:30), the second day of the event, under the theme of the importance of Public Private Partnerships (PPP) and collaborative research in non-competitive areas in drug discovery.
 The meeting was held on October 10, 2010 (10:00-11:30).

 Public seminar on "Importance of Public-Private Partnerships (PPP) and Cooperative Research in Non-Competitive Areas in Drug Discovery

 The moderators were Jun Hasuoka, leader of the APAC Drug Discovery Collaboration WG, and Nares Damrongchai, CEO of Thailand Center of Excellence for Life Sciences (TCELS), Thailand, and Takayuki Okubo, Assistant Director, Research and Development Promotion Division, Medical Policy Bureau, Ministry of Health, Labour and Welfare, Japan.
 Mr. Takayuki Okubo, Deputy Director, Research and Development Promotion Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW), will discuss PPPs from the Japanese government's perspective; Mr. Kumar Singh Saikatendu, Takeda Pharmaceutical Company (USA), will discuss PPPs: past and future; Mr. Qi Kazuno, Senior Director, GHIT Fund, will give examples of PPPs in the GHIT Fund; and finally, Ms. Akiko Otani, Takeda Pharmaceutical Company (USA), will present the results of a PPP project in Japan.
-Akiko Otani of Takeda Pharmaceutical Company (U.S.A.) gave a presentation on the Innovative Medicines Initiative (IMI), a new trend in PPPs in Europe.
+(U.S.A.) gave a presentation on the Innovative Medicines Initiative (IMI), a new trend in PPP in Europe.
 This was followed by a panel discussion among the moderator and four speakers, who enthusiastically discussed key success factors and challenges in PPPs, ways to overcome them, and ways to implement cross-border PPPs in Asia.
 During the discussion, the importance of leveraging the strengths of both the public and private sectors, clarifying and sharing objectives, building trust among partners, leveraging human networks, and being flexible to different cultures was pointed out (140 participants).

-In addition to the aforementioned seminars, on October 8, the day before BioJapan 2019, the Division of University Corporate Relations (DUCR) of the University of Tokyo, the Life Innovation Center (LIC) in Tonomachi, Kanagawa Prefecture, and the National Institute of Health Sciences (NIHSS) in Tokyo were invited to participate.
+In addition to the aforementioned seminars, on October 8, the day before BioJapan 2019, the Division of University Corporate Relations (DUCR) of the University of Tokyo, the Life Innovation Center (LIC) in Tonomachi, Kanagawa Prefecture, and the National Institute of Health Sciences (NIHSS) in Kanagawa Prefecture, held a seminar on "BioJapan 2019".
 On the morning of October 8, the participants visited the University of Tokyo's Division of University Corporate Relations (DUCR) and the National Institute of Health Sciences (NIHS) in Tonomachi, Kanagawa Prefecture.

 Nineteen participants from Asia (9 from Thailand and 10 from Taiwan) visited the University of Tokyo DUCR on the morning of August 8.
-Mr. Nobuaki Eto, Director of the University of Tokyo's DUCR Innovation Promotion Department, explained about the University of Tokyo's incubation system, and participants from Taiwan introduced drug discovery research initiatives at their respective institutions.
-The Thai participants introduced the life science ecosystem in Thailand.
+Mr. Nobuaki Eto, Director of the University of Tokyo's DUCR Innovation Promotion Department, explained about the University of Tokyo's incubation system, and participants from Taiwan introduced the drug discovery research efforts of their respective institutions.
+A participant from Thailand gave a presentation on the life science ecosystem in Thailand.

 A visit to the facilities of the University of Tokyo's Industry-University Cooperative Research Promotion Division (on the day before BioJapan)